Up to 35% off Raised Beds

 Painted daisy is lovely with big colorful flowers that rise out of airy ferny foliage.
 They typically come in shades of pink and red.
 Peonies and painted daisies bloom around the same time and are around the same size, only perhaps slightly smaller.

-The simple flower structure of the daisies makes a nice compliment to the more intricate folds and ruffles of a peony.
+The simple flower structure of the daisies makes a nice complement to the more intricate folds and ruffles of a peony.
 I also like the ferny texture foliage of the painted daisy.
 It is light and airy next to the solid leaf structure of a peony.

 Pansy